 Feb 2 – 9 – to Panama City, Florida – St. Andrews State Park

 Feb.
 9 – 13 -Panama City, Florida to New Orleans, Louisiana – 5 hrs – Marti Gras

 To receive automatic updates on “Our Great North American RV Tour” subscribe to my website on the left of the page.
 It’s easy and I do not share your email address.

-Check out my RVing e-books on the left of this page.
+Check out my RVing e-books on the right of this page.

 The Route across the southern US is yet to be determined, I’ve provided a general outline which will probably change.

 New Orleans to Huston Tx. – 5 hrs